Best red wine picks for 2025

 How is red wine made

-During a tasting, one of the first things evaluated is the wine’s body.
-But what exactly does “body” mean?
-It refers to the wine’s structure and the sense of fullness it creates in your mouth.
-The body is influenced by non-volatile components like sugars, minerals, and other substances that shape the wine’s texture and overall character.
+The term body refers to the wine’s structure and the sense of how dense, voluminous and mouth coating feels on the palate.
+The body is influenced by non volatile components like grapes, sugars, minerals, winemaking technique and other substances that shape the wine’s texture and overall character.

 Pro tip: swirl the wine in your glass.
-The way it moves and the “legs” it leaves behind can give you clues about its body—even before you take a sip!
+The way it moves and the “legs” it leaves behind can give you clues about its body even before you take a sip!
+Thick, slow tears usually point to higher alcohol or glycerol which often correlates with a fuller body.

 Body Type Top Producers Grape Varieties Structure & Flavor